dapr-cn/docs/content/content/reference/components-reference/supported-middleware/middleware-routerchecker.md

 - /zh-hans/developing-applications/middleware/supported-middleware/middleware-routerchecker/
 ---

 The RouterChecker HTTP [middleware]({{< ref middleware.md >}}) component leverages regexp to check the validity of HTTP request routing to prevent invalid routers from entering the Dapr cluster.
-In turn, filtering out bad requests, and reducing noise in the telemetry and log data.
+In turn, the RouterChecker component filters out bad requests and reduces noise in the telemetry and log data.

 ## Component format